Samibo-cmd/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-5-local_variables contains a command to create global, local variables, and function 6-create_local_variable contains the command to create a local variable 7-create_global_variable contains a command to create a global variable
+5-local_variables contains a command to create global, local variables, and function 6-create_local_variable contains the command to create a local variable 7-create_global_variable contains a command to create a global variable 8-true_knowledge contains a command to add number to variable